Kenan-Sabic/w-rebuild/README.md

 -more to come...

-###How to use scripts
+### How to use scripts
 Extract the zip.
-Open up powershell in the location where you put them and run this first
+Open up powershell as administrator in the location where you put them and run this first
 ```
 Set-ExecutionPolicy Unrestricted
 ```